noamaig/euclidean_orbifolds/README.md

 # Orbifold Tutte Embeddings, by Noam Aigerman & Yaron Lipman, presented at Siggraph Asia 2015.

+Matlab code implementing the [Siggraph Asia 2015 paper, "Orbifold Tutte Embeddings"](http://www.wisdom.weizmann.ac.il/~noamaig/html/projects/orbifold/orbifold_highres.pdf).

 An extension of Tutte's embedding to domains with sphere topology, and also to disks, where the boundary is free to move.

-Included below is a Matlab implementation of the algorithm.

 ###Main high-level functions:
 - `flatten_sphere` - embed a sphere mesh to a sphere orbifold.